Child Travelling Overseas After Separation

 - Whether the travelling parent is willing to commit to paying any damages that another party suffers as a result of the order

 - Whether the parent is willing and able to provide security in the form of a monetary sum.

 - Any other factors relevant to the case

 Applying to the Court to Prohibit a Child Travelling Overseas

 It is a genuine worry for some parents that their former partner will take their child travelling overseas and not return.
-If a parent has cause to believe that their child may be imminently removed from Australia, they can file a court application with the Federal Circuit Court (or the Family Court if the parties have a current parenting case before the court), as an urgent matter prohibiting the child travelling overseas.
+If a parent has cause to believe that their child may be imminently removed from Australia, they can file a court application with the Federal Circuit and Family Court of Australia, as an urgent matter prohibiting the child travelling overseas.